 Assign a different colour Post-it® Page Marker to levels of complexity in recipes – green for simple, yellow for medium and pink for fancy or complicated.
 Then, write the number of minutes each recipe would take on the page marker, so you can choose a recipe to make based on how much time you’ve got.
 (You might want to note how much time for prep versus how much time to cook recipes, too.)

-If you’re cooking for a crowd, you can mark recipes that each family member likes and dislikes – or choose colours to represent recipes that are favourites for the grown-ups, for the kids or for the whole family.
+If you’re cooking for a crowd, you can mark recipes that each family member likes and dislikes – or choose colours to represent recipes favoured by the grown-ups, kids or the whole family.

 Don’t forget to have a little fun with recipes you’re really excited about – and give yourself a great source of inspiration when you’re looking for new ideas.
 A great way to do it is to mark recipes perfect for spring, summer, autumn and winter – or for special occasions like birthdays and holidays.